 If you keep a can of pumpkin puree in your arsenal, you’ll be all set, as you probably have everything else you need right in your pantry and refrigerator.
 The only thing you might not have is pumpkin pie spice, but guess what?
 We’ve got you covered there too.

 Yup, here is a quick and easy recipe for making your own pumpkin pie spice.
 Lots of recipes call for this combination of spices at this time of year, and if you purchased it at the grocery store, pumpkin pie spice can be ridiculously expensive.
 But it’s a simple combination of cinnamon, allspice, nutmeg, ginger and cloves and takes less than 5 minutes to put together.
-It gives dishes that wonderful warm, autumn-spice flavor; and can be used in both sweet and savory dishes.
+It gives dishes that wonderfully warm, autumn-spice flavor; and can be used in both sweet and savory dishes.

 The praline part of the Easy Pumpkin Praline Cobbler is simply chopped pecans combined with a touch of butter and a drizzle of maple syrup.
 Half of them are added to the buttery crumbly streusel and the other half are sprinkled right on the top.
 They add a delicious praline-y crunch to the already wonderful dessert.